NNM-V/number_game/README.md

 </p>

 # Terminal game Application
-  Game application that moves on terminal using C++.
+  Game application that runs in a terminal using C++.

 ## Table of Contents
 - About the Project